comoglu/Hyposat/README.md

 - CMake >= 3.1
 - A build system generator: For example ninja or make

-Tested on windows with Visual Studio 2017 and later and Intel OneAPI Tested on Linux with gcc and gfortran
+Tested on windows with Visual Studio 2017 and later and Intel OneAPI.
+Tested on Linux with gcc and gfortran

+The windows build expects Microsoft C/C++ compilers and Intel Fortran compilers.

 ## Build instructions